ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 ## The Four Parts of the Project <a name="parts"/>

 We will train four different models using four variants of the [pneumonia dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
-Recall that the dataset contains childrens' chest x-ray images, and that they are classified into two classes, "normal" and "pneumonia".
+Recall that the dataset contains childrens' chest x-ray images and that they are classified into two classes, "normal" and "pneumonia".
 The following sections describe the steps we must take to create each model.

 ### Create a binary classifier to detect pneumonia using chest x-rays